 Qualifying productions must be live dramatic productions (a play, opera, musical or a ballet) and at least 10% of the costs need to be incurred in the UK.

-Orchestra Tax Relief (OTR) is worth up to 40% of the core costs of an orchestral production.
+Orchestra Tax Relief (OTR) is worth up to 40% of the core costs of producing an orchestral production.

 Productions with at least 12 instrumentalists can qualify.
-Companies can claim on the costs of production up to the running of the show.

-Qualifying companies can reduce their Corporation Tax bill or receive a payable credit.
+Companies can claim the costs of producing the performance to reduce their Corporation Tax bill or receive a payable credit.

 "DR Studios, part of the 505 Group, has worked closely with Myriad since 2018, particularly with Chris Dowsett, who has managed several BFI (British Film Institute) certification applications and subsequent video game tax relief (VGTR) claims for us.
 Chris is an excellent 'details' man.
 He's managed both our BFI certification applications and subsequent tax relief claims from start to submission, and we couldn't be happier with the relationship.
 Chris is backed by the specialist tax team at Myriad, which has years of experience in the creative industry tax relief field.
 I recommend Chris and Myriad if you're considering a VGTR claim."